fbpx

 — Dr. Njoki Ngumi (@njokingumi) September 12, 2019

-We need to put the effort into learning how to deal with sexual and reproductive education both in schools and at home.
+We need to put effort into learning how to deal with sexual and reproductive education both in schools and at home.
 Lastly, everyone should work to diminish menstrual stigma across all societies since evidently, it is predominant and a trigger that can lead to grave consequences.

 Take a look at Teenage suicides what are the risk factors